 In addition to the costs of acquisition, prospective buyers must consider the costs–especially insurance and taxes–they will incur once they own the aircraft.
 To that end, aircraft management contracts with well thought-out insurance provisions should be integral to the aircraft acquisition process, said Bill Kingsley, an account executive with the Addison, Texas-based brokerage AirSure.

 The Government Accountability Office (GAO) warned this week that the excise taxes that feed the Airport and Airway Trust Fund have been lower than previously forecast, while estimates of future revenues have declined because of a drop in passenger traffic, fares and fuel consumption.
+Moreover, the uncommitted balance in the trust fund has been decreasing since Fiscal Year 2001.

 Visitors to the Conklin & de Decker display (Booth No. 3323) during Heli-Expo’09 can receive a 20-percent discount on some of the company’s most popular products, including the Aircraft Cost Evaluator, the Aircraft Performance Comparator, Life Cycle Cost and the State Tax Guide for General Aviation.
 The Massachusetts-based company released the 2009 tax guide earlier this month.